nominetresearch/microbit-networking-book-python/shakeydonkey/shakeydonkey.md

 	Shakey Donkey program - Part 4: Press button A to learn the result.

 Download the program into your micro:bits.
 Play the Shakey Donkey game with your teammate.
-Then, go through the problems to explain how your program works.
+Then, go through the problems to explain how the program works.

 Problems
 --------

-Let’s first look at Parts 1 and 2, in the first and second figures.
+Let’s first look at Parts 1 and 2, given in the first and second figures.

-1. At the beginning, what is the value of the "caught" variable for both players?
+* At the beginning, what is the value of the "caught" variable for both players?
 Does anybody need to change the "me" variable?

-2. Who gets to send their "me" variable first?
+* Who gets to send their "me" variable first?

 Next, let’s look at Part 3, in the third figure.

-1. When you receive a number, you set the "caught" variable.
+* When you receive a number, you set the "caught" variable.
 What does the "caught" variable mean?

-2. You also change the "you" variable by the "receivedNumber".
+* You also change the "you" variable by the "receivedNumber".
 What does the "you" variable track?

 Now, let’s look at both Parts 2 and 3.

-1. Imagine you already started playing the program.
+* Imagine you already started playing the program.
 You saw some donkeys appear on your display, and you shook them away.
 How did your "me" variable change?
 What is it equal to?

 Finally, let’s look at Part 4, in the last figure.

-1. How do you know you won?
+* How do you know you won?
 Does the other player know the result?
 How?
 Explain how the "me" and "you" variables are used to decide the winner.

-2. How would you make sure you win this game?
+* How would you make sure you win this game?

 [^1]: This game is by David Whale.
 We thank him for allowing us to use
     it in this book.